 Freelancers and employees might help you promote your projects if you use social media to send them kudos and give them credit where due.
 Keep this golden rule in mind: Criticize in private, praise in public.

 Other Tools for Managing Workers and Projects Remotely

-Project management tools likeand let you manage the various aspects of projects remotely and move tasks through your workflow and to different team members easily.
+Project management tools like Trello and MeisterTask let you manage the various aspects of projects remotely and move tasks through your workflow and to different team members easily.
 Of course, there is a bit of a learning curve in managing your projects this way and it may take a bit of effort to get buy-in from everyone on your team.
 However, using such a tool makes it much easier to keep up with all the moving parts of complicated, multistep projects and is well worth the effort of learning to use it.

-is another way for your team members to collaborate, chat, share files and more, The app ranges in price from free to $12.50 per month per user depending on which features you need.
+Microsoft Teams is another way for your team members to collaborate, chat, share files and more, The app ranges in price from free to $12.50 per month per user depending on which features you need.